abdoh-alkhateeb/polarinch-automation-task/README.md

-# Spending Habits Insights
+# Spending Habit Insights

-This is a repository that hosts the code for a single-page website that offers spending habit insights from customer receipts.
+This is a repository that hosts the code for a single-page website that offers spending habit insights by analyzing customer receipts.